 When History Repeats Itself

-- Full restoration of exterior - stain to original dark mahogany finish
+Full restoration of desk exterior - stain to original dark mahogany finish

 Things To Keep In Mind

-Have a treasured piece in need of TLC?
-Let our master craftsmen bring it back to life.
-Our network of skilled refinishers are experts in the craft of restoring furniture of all eras.
-Get the process started here.
+Our network of expert refinishers are masters in the craft of restoring furniture of all eras.